 Bullet Journals are 100% customizable and perfect for everyone, from college students to moms trying to keep the house running (and everything in between)

 There are A LOT of cheap bullet journal notebook options to get you started.

 When I first started BuJo’ing, I was a tad overwhelmed.
 There were SO many options and everyone recommended a different product.

-So I have narrowed it down the cheapest and bestest options, so you can stop procrastinating and finally get started!
+So I have narrowed it down the cheapest and best options, so you can stop procrastinating and finally get started!

 Starting a bullet journal and being organized shouldn’t have to be expensive, and there are plenty of affordable bullet journal notebooks to choose from where you don’t have to sacrifice quality.